heptagone/puppet_deployment/README.md

 The hosts file must only contain the hosts entry for the puppet master.

+In this example, I have am deploying from my laptop.
+My laptop's hostname is laptop and I have manually added the hosts entry for puppet.
+I also have a deployment user called myuser on my laptop

+myuser@laptop

 Deploying the base script and puppet agent
 ==========================================

-First you must run the copytoslave.sh from your local machine from which you will deploy with 4 parameter as such:
+First you must run the copytoslave.sh from your local machine from which you will deploy with 5 parameter as such:

 1. user with root access to the deployment box
 2. fqdn of deployment box